BhavyaAICE/jt/SETUP.md

 WHERE email = 'admin@auroraservices.com';
 ```

-3. Log out and log back in to see the admin panel.
+6. Refresh the page or log out and log back in to access the admin panel.

 ## Customizable Features